vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 § 1.
 The living and the dead

 § 2.
 The offerings to the dead in the domestic ritual § 3.
-The offerings to the dead in the Crauta ritual.
+The offerings to the dead in the Śrauta ritual.

 PAGE